azzajess/OSMC-LEDFX-WLED/README.md

 1. Load module at boot and implement sound profile in asoundrc In terminal (I used PUTTY)
 (`user:OSMC\pass:OSMC`) You should change the password but perhaps after we are done configuring since we will need to restart many times)
 NOTE: Most of what we need to do must be done via ssh and not on the raspberry pi terminal.
-If you need to debug or access OSMC terminal via pi, press esc when showing the ommc symbol on boot or OSMC exit.
+If you need to debug or access OSMC terminal via pi, press esc when showing the blue ommc symbol on boot or OSMC exit.
 * alsa-tools will be used for figuring out what device number is which device.
 * `sudo apt-get install alsa-tools`
 * `aplay -l` to list playback devices